 What is the Effect on Children?

 Cannabis affects children differently than adults.
 If you suspect a child has gotten into cannabis in any form, call the poison center right away.
 Do not wait for symptoms to call.
-Symptoms of children exposed to marijuana include trouble walking or sitting up, sleepiness, and trouble breathing.
+Symptoms of children exposed to marijuana include:

 We do not have all of the answers on the use of cannabis in teens yet.
 Current research suggests that the use of cannabis in the developing brain can cause changes in different parts of the brain.
 This can include changes in memory, mood, and/or attention.